Nebraska Background Check

 Nebraska Criminal Records Search

-If you have been convicted of a crime in Nebraska, your criminal record will be available to the public.
-However, you may be able to seal or expunge your record if you meet certain eligibility requirements.
+If you have ever been convicted of a crime in Nebraska, the public will have access to your criminal history.
+However, you can seal or expunge your record if you meet certain qualifying standards.

 Nebraska Background Check Laws

-Fingerprint-based criminal history checks are more thorough, as they will return all convictions, even those that have been expunged or sealed.
-However, this type of check can take up to six weeks to complete.
+Criminal background checks based on fingerprints are more thorough since they include all convictions, including those that have been sealed or expunged.
+However, it may take up to six weeks to finish this kind of inspection.

 Nebraska Background Check For Employment

-The answer is no, Nebraska does not have a law that requires employers to conduct a background check on job applicants.
-However, this doesn't mean that employers can't choose to run a background check if they want to.
+The short answer is no. Nebraska does not have a law requiring employers to verify candidates' backgrounds.
+However, employers can still perform a background check if they want.

-If you're applying for a job in Nebraska, it's a good idea to be prepared for the possibility that your potential employer may choose to run a background check.
-This means being honest on your job application and being aware of what information may be included in a background check.
+It's a good idea to be ready for the possibility that your prospective employer may decide to do a background check if you're looking for a job in Nebraska.
+This calls for being truthful on your resume and being aware of the data that may be gathered during a background check.

-Nebraska's background check laws are relatively permissive, which means that employers have a lot of leeway when it comes to what they can and cannot include in a background check.
+Because Nebraska's background check standards are so lax, employers have a lot of discretion over what information they can and cannot include in a background check.

-For example, an employer in Nebraska can choose to run a criminal background check, which would include information on any past felony or misdemeanor convictions.
+For instance, a Nebraska company can do a criminal background investigation, which would reveal any prior felony or misdemeanor convictions.

-An employer can also choose to run a credit check, which would include information on your credit history.
+Additionally, an employer may decide to conduct a credit check, which would reveal details about your credit history.

 Background Check 7 Years Nebraska

-Most employers will do a background check that includes a search of your criminal history, credit history, and driving record.
-They may also search for your social media profile and Google your name to see what comes up.
+Most businesses will conduct a background investigation examining your driving record, credit history, and criminal history.
+They might search your name and your social media profiles to see what comes up.